balena-os/meta-balena/README.md

 ### Customizing splash

 We configure all of our initial images to produce a balena logo at boot, shutdown or reboot.
 But we encourage any user to go and replace that logo with their own.
-All you have to do is replace the `splash/resin-logo.png` file that you will find in the first partition of our images (boot partition) with your own image.
+All you have to do is replace the `splash/balena-logo.png` file that you will find in the first partition of our images (boot partition) with your own image.
-NOTE: As it currently stands plymouth expects the image to be named `resin-logo.png`.
+NOTE: As it currently stands plymouth expects the image to be named `balena-logo.png`.
+In older releases this file was called `resin-logo.png`.

 ### Docker storage driver